Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 ### **Understanding the Course (Offline Class Subcontent)**

-In the Offline Class menu, users can view the details of an offline class session such as the title, scheduled time, description, location, and a URL for more information.
+In the Offline Class menu, users can view the details of an offline class session such as:

+* Title.
+* Scheduled time.
+* Description.
+* Location.
+* URL for more information.

 ![](/img/offline-class_eng.png)